Brand Typography Design Guide

 - Character spacing

-The amount of character spacing you use will depend on your choice of font.
-Certain fonts lend themselves well to wider character spacing while others do not.
+The amount of character spacing you use will depend on your font choice.
+Some fonts lend themselves well to wider character spacing, while others do not.
 A certain amount of common sense will be necessary.
-For example a typeface that uses interlinking lettering should not be spaced apart as it will look unusual with gaps between the letters.
-While a clean sans-serif font can often benefit from having slightly larger gaps between each letter.
+For example, a typeface that utilises interlinking lettering should not be spaced apart as it will look unusual with gaps between the letters.
+A clean sans-serif font can often benefit from having slightly bigger gaps between each letter.

 - Text shadows

 Text shadows can often help separate your smaller text from the background of your site.
-Especially where you use a range of colour values or photographic elements in the background.
-As a rule I try to make these as subtle as possible, you don?t want them overpowering your text.
-If no-one really notices them, but they aid in making your text clearer, then it?s a win win situation.
+Primarily where you use a range of colour values or photographic elements in the background.
+As a rule, I try to make these as subtle as possible.
+You don’t want them overpowering your text.
+If no one notices them, but they aid in making your text clearer, then it’s a win-win situation.

 Another deciding factor when choosing a font to use for your brand or rebrand is having a selection of font weights and styles.
-For example;?bold?&?italic.
-A lot of fonts will actually have a range of weights to choose from e.g. 300 (thin), 500 (standard), 700 (semi-bold) & 900 (bold).
-These will allow you to highlight important sections of your text, to help users reference your content quickly and easily.
-For example italic text can be used for quotes, while a different font weight could be used to highlight links or important text.
+For example; bold & italic.
+A lot of fonts will have a range of weights to choose from, e.g. 300 (thin), 500 (standard), 700 (semi-bold) & 900 (bold).
+These will allow you to highlight relevant sections of your text, to help users reference your content quickly and easily.
+For example, italic text can be used for quotes, while a different font weight could be used to highlight links or key text areas.

 Font weight or styles can also be used for hyperlinks.
-Probably the most common styles used would be to underline the text links, but you can get creative and use a different colour or style for these.
-What ever you do, it?s a good idea to make them stand out immediately as links, so get creative.
+Probably the most common technique used would be to underline the text links, but you can get creative and use a different colour or style for these.
+Whatever you do, it’s a good idea to make them stand out immediately as links, so get creative.

 Line & Letter Spacing

-It doesn?t end with simply choosing a font to use.
-Considering your line and letter spacing is a very important aspect of branding typography design.
+It doesn’t end with simply choosing a font to use.
+Considering your line and letter spacing is a vital aspect of branding typography design.
 You need to make it abundantly clear that certain text areas are associated.
-Therefor choosing applicable spacing to ensure that headings are associated with their text is imperative.
+Therefore choosing appropriate spacing to ensure that headings are related to their text is imperative.
 If your spacing is not considered carefully, then your articles and information will be hard to reference.

-The ideal letter spacing is often influenced by your font choice. for example, a nice clean sans-serif font can be spaced slightly wider than a linked cursive script, where the letters need to interlink.
-Often having a slightly increased line spacing, will make it easier to read large blocks of text as the eye can easily decipher which line to follow on from, whereas bunched up text can make it more difficult to find your place if distracted for a second.
+The ideal letter spacing is often influenced by your font choice, for example, a nice clean sans-serif font can be spaced slightly wider than a linked cursive script, where the letters need to interlink.
+Often having increased line spacing will make it easier to read large blocks of text as the eye can easily decipher which line to follow from, whereas bunched-up text can make it more difficult to find your place if distracted for a second.